Hans Multscher

 Hans Multscher (1400-1467)

-Hans Multscher was a German realist sculptor, engraver and painter from the Bavarian region.
-His style was highly influenced by the Flemish realist sculptor Claus Sluter, and he too became an important figure in the transition from International Gothic to a more naturalistic idiom in line with Renaissance art, which was unfolding south of the Alps.
+An important figure in German Renaissance art, Hans Multscher was a realist sculptor, engraver and painter from the Bavarian region.
+His style was highly influenced by the Flemish realist sculptor Claus Sluter, and he became an important figure in the transition from International Gothic to a more naturalistic idiom in line with contemporary Italian Renaissance sculpture, which was unfolding south of the Alps.
 Multscher was a financially successful artisan, hiring up to 16 assistants in his workshop at any one time.
 It was largely because of his prodigious production ability, that the style of northern realism was spread as far as it was.

-Multscher's most famous sculpture is his famous Wurzacher altarpiece (1437), and also his Sterzing altarpiece (now Vipiteno, 1457), Tyrol (now housed in the Multscher Museum, Sterzing).
+Multscher's most famous sculpture is his famous Wurzacher altarpiece (1437), and also his Sterzing Altarpiece (1457), Tyrol (now housed in the Multscher Museum, Sterzing).

 FAMOUS MEDIEVAL SCULPTORS